What is a SIEM?

-- Purchase an improperly-scoped SIEM
+- Purchasing an improperly-scoped SIEM

 - Some organizations end up with an undersized SIEM.
 This always leads to an unpleasant experience.
 The system gets maxed out and audits are a nightmare because not all of the proper data sources are tied in because there were too many.
 Searching the maxed out alarm index takes a painstakingly long time because it is oversubscribed.

-- Some oversize the system and waste tens or hundreds of thousands of dollars on a system that are only utilizing a portion of.
+- Some oversize the system and waste tens or hundreds of thousands of dollars on a system that they are only utilizing a portion of.

 - Although managing a SIEM is not rocket science, it still requires a certain set of expertise that is uncommon throughout the workforce at this point in time.
-Often times we see organizations purchase a SIEM without having 21 hours per week between their team to manage it.
+Oftentimes we see organizations purchase a SIEM without having 21 hours per week between their team to manage it.
 Without the expertise and attention, the SIEM sits and collects dust until one of a few things happen.

 - They have an audit and can't get the right information out.
 This escalates to being stuck between a rock and a hard place with no option but to spend extra money on outside professional help that was not previously budgeted for.